Professor, Food & Resource Economics

 McAusland, Carol and Daniel L Millimet.
 2013.
 “Do national borders matter?
 Intranational trade, international trade, and the environment,” Journal of Environmental Economics and Management 65:411-437.

 Aisbett, Emma and Carol McAusland.
 2013, "Firm Characteristics and Influence on Government Rule-Making: Theory and Evidence,” European Journal of Political Economy 29: 214-235.

-Dr. McAusland is the Canada Research Chair in Trade and Environment.
-She is an Associate Professor of Food and Resource Economics in the Faculty of Land and Food Systems at the University of British Columbia in Vancouver, Canada.
-She is the Director of the Centre for Food, Resource and Environmental Economics at UBC.
+Dr. McAusland is Professor of Food and Resource Economics in the Faculty of Land and Food Systems at the University of British Columbia in Vancouver, Canada.

-She is a Fellow of the CESifo Research Network (2014-present).
-Dr. McAusland has published research on a wide range of subjects in the fields of environmental and international economics, including environmental politics, investment treaties, carbon policy design, brain drain, invasive species, and WTO rules regarding environmentally motivated trade restrictions.
+She is a Fellow of the CESifo Research Network and the University of Calgary's School of Public Policy.
+Dr. McAusland has published research on a wide range of subjects in the fields of environmental and international economics, including environmental politics, migration, investment treaties, carbon policy design, brain drain, invasive species, and WTO rules regarding environmentally motivated trade restrictions.